← go back

 }

-Here we take in int n, since we are multiplying NxN matrices.
+We take in int n since we are multiplying NxN matrices.
 We also pass pointers to our A, B, and C matrices.
 Overall, we have only changed two concepts in the code above.
-First, we have switched the code to C. Under the hood, Python is actually implemented with CPython so we can get a speed increase by skipping over the Python interpreter and get general benefits from a compiled language, as mentioned in section 8.
+First, we have switched the code to C. Under the hood, Python is implemented with CPython so we can increase speed by skipping over the Python interpreter and getting general benefits from a compiled language, as mentioned in section 8.
 We can also get a speedup by converting our output matrix into a 1D array using column-major order.

 Column Major Order: